pearcetm/jsproteinmapper/README.md

 - If you are using a PC, the variant tracks can also be zoomed in and out using the mouse wheel while holding the shift key.
 On a touch-enabled device, you can zoom on variant tracks using pinch gestures on the track of interest.
 - To zoom directly to an area of interest, hold shift while clicking and dragging.
 This will draw a rectangle, and the widget will zoom to that region when you release the mouse button.
 If this is done on a variant track, you can zoom in X and Y simultaneously.

+In addition, each variant track contains a control panel with buttons for zooming in and out of both axes, and resetting the axes to the initial zoom level.
+The y-axis scale can be drawn with either a linear (default) or logarithmic scale.
+The control panels can be turned on and off using the [options window](#optionswindow).

 ## Showing more information
 To see more information - for example, details of a protein domain or a variant - simply hover your mouse (or tap a touchscreen) to reveal a popup tooltip.
+If you prefer clicking, rather than hovering, to show the tooltip, use the [options window](#optionswindow) to choose this mode of action.

+## Using the options window to configure behavior
+In the upper right corner of widget is an "Options" button, which brings up a window with options for configuring the behavior of certain actions:
+- Show/hide the clickable control panels
+- Switch between click and hover mode for showing additional information in the tooltip

 # For developers
 ## Adding the widget to a webpage